e-nikitin/yclients-laravel-sdk/README.md

 'accounts' => [
      'default' => [
      // Login and password are required to receive USER TOKEN.
-     // If you have these then you do not have to fill in these fields 'login' => '',
+     // If you have them you do not have to fill in these fields 'login' => '',
      'password' => '',
       // Used in all requests and is mandatory